Endeavour crawls through L.A. streets on slow roll to museum

 Organizers had planned to have the Endeavour arrive at the Baldwin Hills Crenshaw Plaza mall at 2 p.m. but instead it arrived after 7 p.m. about five hours behind schedule, said the organizers, a coalition that includes the Science Center and local authorities.

 A huge crowd gathered outside the mall, where a dancers and a high school marching band performed before the arrival of the Endeavour, at what was a key checkpoint because the ship had to make a 90-degree turn to the east.
-The trip from the mall to the museum is about 4 miles (6.4 km).
+The trip from the mall to the museum is about 4 miles.

 MAINTENANCE AND TREE TRIMMING